jalvarezlopez/nn/doc/convolution.md

    * [SpatialConvolutionMap](#nn.SpatialConvolutionMap) : a 2D convolution that uses a generic connection table ;
    * [SpatialZeroPadding](#nn.SpatialZeroPadding) : padds a feature map with specified number of zeros ;
-   * [SpatialSubtractiveNormalization](#nn.SpatialSubtractiveNormalization) : a spatial subtraction operation on a series of 2D inputs using a kernel for computing the weighted average in a neighborhood ;
+   * [SpatialSubtractiveNormalization](#nn.SpatialSubtractiveNormalization) : a spatial subtraction operation on a series of 2D inputs using
+   * [SpatialBatchNormalization](#nn.SpatialBatchNormalization): mean/std normalization over the mini-batch inputs and pixels, with an optional affine transform that follows a kernel for computing the weighted average in a neighborhood ;
  * [Volumetric Modules](#nn.VolumetricModules) apply to inputs with three-dimensional relationships (e.g. videos) :
    * [VolumetricConvolution](#nn.VolumetricConvolution) : a 3D convolution over an input video (a sequence of images) ;